 – to receive an account of the activities of the Secretariat.

 The Secretariat.
 The Secretariat, which consists of the President, General Secretary and the Secretary/ies, shall be in charge of the running work of the UITBB.
 It shall be responsible for its activities to the Executive Committee.
 Its work is to implement the decisions made by the Congress and the leading bodies of the UITBB, to maintain permanent contact with affiliated organizations as well as other national and international organizations of the industries concerned throughout the world, to issue publications of the UITBB and to administer its finances.

 The General Secretary shall direct the day-to-day work of the Secretariat.
 He shall represent the UITBB in its relations with international inter-governmental and nongovernmental bodies.

 The Auditing Committee.
 The Auditing Committee shall consist of three members elected by the Congress.
 It shall control the financial administration of the UITBB and shall regularly report on its activities to the Executive Committee and the Congress.
 In the absence of an Auditing Committee, the Executive Committee shall appoint a person to be in charge of policy and management of finances.
 This person’s task will be to verify the management of finances and to report to the Executive Committee and the Congress on the financial situation.

 The UITBB receives its funds from membership fees, donations, voluntary contributions, etc.

-The membership fee laid down by the Conference is calculated on the basis of EURO 0.65 for developed countries and EURO 0.07 for developing countries per union member per year.
+The membership fee laid down by the Congress is calculated on the basis of EURO 0.65 for developed countries and EURO 0.07 for developing countries per union member per year.

 The Executive Committee may, upon application by an affiliated organisation, alter that affiliate’s level of membership fee in accordance with the affiliate’s situation, based on the following criteria: